librenms/librenms/README.md

 ### Overview

+A easy to use library for using InfluxDB with PHP.

-This library was created to have php port of the python influxdb client.
+The influxdb-php library was created to have php port of the python influxdb client.
 This way there will be a common abstraction library between different programming languages.

 ### Installation